scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 10. 2D classification - scipion-em-pyseg_

-11. Visualization tools - scipion-em-xmipp_, scipion-em-imod_ and scipion-em-pyseg_
+11. Visualization tools - scipion-em-xmipp_, scipion-em-imod_, scipion-em-tomoviz_ and scipion-em-dynamo_

-Thus, 9 different plugins will be used in this tutorial, highlighting the power of Scipion in terms of interoperability.
+Thus, 10 different plugins will be used in this tutorial, highlighting the power of Scipion in terms of interoperability.
 Figure below shows and scheme of the main workflow steps proposed for this tutorials and the plugins used to carry them out.